Supreme Court Orders Gov’t to Expand Mental Health Services to Local Levels

 Twelve-point directive includes budget allocation, specialized law, and stigma reduction

-Kathmandu: The Supreme Court of Nepal has issued a directive order to the government, mandating the expansion of mental health services to the local level.
-The directive comes in response to a writ petition highlighting the government’s lack of prioritization in mental healthcare and the difficulty faced by patients in accessing treatment.
+Kathmandu: The Nepal mental health directive issued by the Supreme Court instructs the government to expand mental health services to local levels.
+This order comes after a writ petition highlighted the lack of prioritization in mental healthcare and difficulties patients face in accessing treatment.

-A joint bench of Justices Hari Phuyal and Nripadhwaj Niroula issued a 12-point directive, instructing the government to integrate mental health services with community programs, health insurance, disability certification, employment, and intergovernmental coordination.
+A joint bench of Justices Hari Phuyal and Nripadhwaj Niroula issued a 12-point order.
+It directs the government to integrate mental health services with community programs, health insurance, disability certification, employment support, and intergovernmental coordination.

-The Court has ordered federal and provincial hospitals to ensure the availability of psychiatrists, psychologists, nurses, social workers specializing in mental health, and psychotherapists.
-These hospitals must also start offering outpatient (OPD) and ward-based services for mental health.
+The Court also instructed federal and provincial hospitals to hire psychiatrists, psychologists, mental health nurses, social workers, and psychotherapists.
+These hospitals must provide both outpatient (OPD) and ward-based services to patients.

-The directive emphasizes equal treatment of mental and physical health in terms of structure, budget, and resources.
-The government is ordered to allocate specific annual budgets for mental health and to formulate a new specialized law to replace the outdated National Mental Health Policy of 1996 (2053 BS).
+The directive requires the government to treat mental and physical health equally in terms of infrastructure, resources, and budget allocation.
+Officials must dedicate annual budgets and draft a new specialized law to replace the outdated National Mental Health Policy of 1996.

-The order was issued following a writ petition filed by the National Mental Health Self-Reliance Organization, which demanded greater priority and legal safeguards for mental health in Nepal.
+The order followed a writ petition filed by the National Mental Health Self-Reliance Organization, which demanded stronger legal protection and better access to mental health services in Nepal.

 How did you feel after reading this news?